browserengineering/book/book/scheduling-and-threading.md

 }
 ```

-Let's walk through what `run_animation_frame` does:
+Now let's take a deeper look at what `run_animation_frame` does:

-1. Reset `needs_animation_frame` and `needs_raf_callbacks` to
+1. Reset `needs_raf_callbacks` to false.
-`False`
-2. Call the JavaScript callbacks
+2. Call the JavaScript callbacks.
-3. Run the rendering pipeline
+3. Run the rendering pipeline.

 Look a bit more closely at steps 1 and 2.
 Would it work to run step 1 *after*
 step 2?
 The answer is no, but the reason is subtle: it's because the JavaScript
 callback code could call `requestAnimationFrame`.
 If this happens
 during such a callback, the spec says that a *second*  animation frame should
 be scheduled (and 16ms further in the future, naturally).
+If the order of
+operations had been different, it wouldn't correctly schedule another animation
+frame.

-Likewise, the runtime
-JavaScript needs to be careful to copy the `RAF_LISTENERS` array to a temporary
+ Likewise, the runtime JavaScript needs to be careful to copy the
-variable and then clear out ``RAF_LISTENERS``, so that it can be re-filled by
+ `RAF_LISTENERS` array to a temporary variable and then clear out
+ ``RAF_LISTENERS``, so that it can be re-filled by any new calls to
-any new calls to `requestAnimationFrame`.
+ `requestAnimationFrame`.

 This situation may seem like a corner case, but it's actually very important, as
-this is how JavaScript can run a 60Hz animation.
+this is how JavaScript can run an *animation*.
 Let's
 try it out with a script that counts from 1 to 100, one frame at a time:

 ``` {.javascript file=eventloop}